 The European Commission published on 12 December 2017 Directive (EU) 2017/2399 regarding the ranking of unsecured debt instruments in insolvency hierarchy (the "Insolvency Hierarchy Directive").
 The Insolvency Hierarchy Directive creates a new category of "senior non-preferred" debt.
 The Issuer may need to amend its debt structure due to the new category of "senior non-preferred" debt, and such debt is likely more expensive for the Issuer compared to the issuance of the Notes due to the junior ranking of such "senior non-preferred" debt.
-Amendments to domestic legislation to implement the Insolvency Hierarchy Directive have entered into force in November 2018.
-Pursuant to the domestic implementation of the Insolvency Hierarchy Directive, credit institutions such as the Issuer have a specific debt ranking order in an insolvency situation.
-In addition, the amendment entitles credit institutions to agree on the ranking of non-preferred" debt requires a specific reference in the terms and conditions of a debt instrument.
+Amendments to domestic legislation to implement the Insolvency Hierarchy Directive, credit institutions such as the Issuer have a specific debt ranking order in an insolvency situation.
+In addition, the amendment entitles credit institutions to agree on the ranking of non-preferred financial instruments in accordance with the EU legislation.
+Categorization as "senior non-preferred" debt requires a specific reference in the terms and conditions of a debt instrument.
 Until the domestic regulatory practice concerning the new ranking order is developed, it is uncertain how the amendment will affect the Issuer or the evaluation of the Notes.
+Although the Programme does not cover the issuance of senior non-preferred debt instruments, the Issuer may decide to issue senior non-preferred debt instruments in the future, which may affect the Issuer or the evaluation of the Notes.